awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 For more information about minor version support, see [MySQL on Amazon RDS versions](#MySQL.Concepts.VersionMgmt)\.

-You first use the Amazon RDS management tools or interfaces to create an RDS for MySQL DB instance\.
+You first use the Amazon RDS management tools or interfaces to create an Amazon RDS for MySQL DB instance\.
 You can then resize the DB instance, authorize connections to the DB instance, create and restore from backups or snapshots, create Multi\-AZ secondaries, create read replicas, and monitor the performance of the DB instance\.
 You use standard MySQL utilities and applications to store and access the data in the DB instance\.

 Amazon RDS for MySQL is compliant with many industry standards\.
-For example, you can use Amazon RDS for MySQL databases to build HIPAA\-compliant applications and to store healthcare related information, including protected health information \(PHI\) under a Business Associate Agreement \(BAA\) with AWS\.
+For example, you can use RDS for MySQL databases to build HIPAA\-compliant applications and to store healthcare related information, including protected health information \(PHI\) under a Business Associate Agreement \(BAA\) with AWS\.
 Amazon RDS for MySQL also meets Federal Risk and Authorization Management Program \(FedRAMP\) security requirements and has received a FedRAMP Joint Authorization Board \(JAB\) Provisional Authority to Operate \(P\-ATO\) at the FedRAMP HIGH Baseline within the AWS GovCloud \(US\) Regions\.
 For more information on supported compliance standards, see [AWS cloud compliance](http://aws.amazon.com/compliance/)\.

 For information about the features in each version of MySQL, see [The main features of MySQL](https://dev.mysql.com/doc/refman/8.0/en/features.html) in the MySQL documentation\.

-## Common management tasks for MySQL on Amazon RDS<a name="MySQL.Concepts.General"></a>
+## Common management tasks for Amazon RDS for MySQL<a name="MySQL.Concepts.General"></a>

 The following are the common management tasks you perform with an RDS for MySQL DB instance, with links to relevant documentation for each task\.